kevin-ssy/Optical-Flow-Guided-Feature/README.md

 The ```deploy_tpl.prototxt``` defines the network for reference.
 To transfer your network defined in ```train.prototxt``` into ```deploy_tpl.prototxt```, you may need to copy all the layers except the data layer and layers after each fully connected layer.
 As there are dynamic parameters defined in the ```deploy_tpl.prototxt```, e.g. ```$SOURCE $OVERSAMPLE_ID_PATH```, the format of the ```deploy_tpl.prototxt``` is a little bit different to the normal prototxt file.

 After testing, an aggregation operation is needed to fuse the scores from different sources.
-The script ```ensemble_test.sh``` may help you to aggregate the results with manually searched weights (though inelegant:( ).
+The script ```ensemble_test.sh``` may help you to aggregate results with manually searched weights (though inelegant:(......).
 You can find those weights settings among the comments of the script ```ensemble_test.sh```.

 ### Results
 Due to the unexpected server migration, our original models trained on all 3 splits of UCF101 and HMDB51 were all lost.
 Therefore, we re-train the models on the first split of UCF101: